 Matt recalls fondly growing up with stories of his parents and their time living on military bases as children, creating an itch in him to travel from an early age.
 Majoring in Communication Studies, he built a strong foundation in effective communication, public speaking, and interpersonal and self-confidence skills.
 He also gained additional exposure to the world by minoring in Spanish and Global Studies.
 Finding himself evaluating his post-graduation plans to confidently go out and begin exploring the world, Matt enlisted in the Marine Corps, providing him a clear and structured path onto his next adventure.

 Regarding the relationships Matt build and his experiences at AU overall, Matt looks back on loving that if he ever needed anything, someone in the Alfred University community was ready and willing to help.
-Students, faculty, staff...even the Dean of Students was always willing to sit down with Matt and lend an ear or a cup of tea when he felt stuck.
+Students, faculty, staff...even the Dean of Student Wellbeing was always willing to sit down with Matt and lend an ear or a cup of tea when he felt stuck.
 Matt has taken that same caring approach into his military career, and in doing so "has opened up so many great conversations" with his recruits.

 Currently Stationed: Ginowan-shi, Okinawa, Japan